 A remediation plan may include but is not limited to additional coursework; adjustment of academic workload; enrollment in a writing course; essays; written apologies; suggested participation in individual therapy; group growth work experiences; self-structured behavior change; and new learning experiences.
 Any monetary costs to fulfill the remediation plan's objectives (e.g., enrollment in a workshop or course) will be at the student's expense.
 The student will have the opportunity to make comments on the remediation plan voicing their perspective.
 All relevant parties will be asked to sign the document to acknowledge the shared agreement.
-If a student does not sign the remediation plan and wishes to appeal against the decision, the student must follow the appeal procedures.
-If an appeal is unsuccessful and it is deemed that the remediation plan is indicated and the student decides not to sign the remediation plan, the SRC will re-convene.
-In such instances, the SRC may decide that a dismissal decision is indicated if a student is unwilling to participate in a plan to further their growth when there are problems of professional competence.
+The decision to implement a remediation plan cannot be appealed.